Differential Calculi on Associative Algebras and Integrable Systems: Bidifferential calculus

-Magri \cite{Magr03} defined a \emph{recursion operator} on a symplectic manifold $(M,\omega)$ to be a Nijenhuis tensor that is compatible with the symplectic 2-form $\omega$.
-This means that $\omega(NX,Y)$ defines a 2-form and $\d_N \omega =0$.
-This reformulates a crucial structure of bi-Hamiltonian systems (a subclass of integrable systems), which serves to construct a ``Lenard chain'' of conserved quantities in involution.
-We also refer to \cite{DMH00a,CST00a,Cram+Sarl02,Chav03,Chav05,Tondo06,Lore+Magri05,Lorenzoni06,Arsi+Lore13} for related work.
+In \cite{Magr03_DMH} a \emph{recursion operator} on a symplectic manifold $(M,\omega)$ is defined to be a Nijenhuis tensor that is compatible with the symplectic 2-form $\omega$.
+This means that $\omega(NX,Y)$ defines a 2-form and $\mathrm{d}_N \omega =0$.
+This reformulates a crucial structure of bi-Hamiltonian systems (a subclass of integrable systems), which serves to construct a so-called \emph{Lenard chain} of conserved quantities in involution.
+We also refer to \cite{DMH00a_DMH,CST00a_DMH,Cram+Sarl02_DMH,Chav03_DMH,Chav05_DMH,Tondo06_DMH,Lore+Magri05_DMH,Lorenzoni06_DMH,Cama+More10,Arsi+Lore13_DMH} for related work.

-\begin{remark} Using the (local $\d$-) exactness of ($\d$-) closed 1-forms, in \cite{Magr03} Magri formulated the construction of a so-called \emph{Lenard chain} of functions concisely in terms of $\d$ and $\d_N$.
-This is a special case of the construction of conservation laws in bidifferential calculus, recalled in Section~\ref{subsec: conserv}.
-We note that, in \cite{Grif+Mehd97}, one meets the notion of a conservation law for a type (1,1) tensor field $N$.
-This is defined as a 1-form $\theta$ such that $\d \theta = 0 = \d_N \theta$, which is thus a special case of our definition of a conservation law in Section~\ref{subsec: conserv}. \end{remark}
+Using the (local $\mathrm{d}$-) exactness of ($\mathrm{d}$-) closed 1-forms, in \cite{Magr03_DMH} (also see \cite{Lore+Magri05_DMH}) the construction of a (generalized) Lenard chain is formulated concisely in terms of $\mathrm{d}$ and $\mathrm{d}_N$.
+This is a special case of the recursive construction of $\mathrm{d}$-closed 1-forms in bidifferential calculus , presented in Section~\ref{subsec:Magri_DMH}.
+In the present context, a bi-closed 1-form $J$ (cf. Section~\ref{subsec:conserv_DMH}) is defined by $\mathrm{d} J = 0 = \mathrm{d}_N J$ and called a \emph{fundamental 1-form} \cite{Magr+Moro84_DMH}.
+In \cite{Grif+Mehd97_DMH} it has also been called a conservation law for a type (1,1) tensor field $N$.

-\begin{remark} The (generalized) Hodge star operator used in \cite{DMH96int,DMH97int} is a linear map on the space of 1-forms and thus plays the role of $N^\ast$. \end{remark}
+\begin{remark} Via $(N^\ast \alpha)(X) := \alpha(NX)$, $N$ determines an endomorphism $N^\ast$ of the space of 1-forms.
+The (generalized) Hodge star operator used in \cite{DMH96int_DMH,DMH97int_DMH} is a linear map on the space of 1-forms and thus plays the role of $N^\ast$. \end{remark}